 by David Ranii

-In order to broaden its appeal, the auction has been expanded to nine days – November 13 through 21 – and will incorporate a number of new features.
-It will culminate in a virtual live auction on the final night.
-Bids on goods and services will be a click away.
+It has been expanded to nine days – November 13 through 21 – and will culminate on the final night with a Virtual Live Auction Event.

 - Silent Auction: Click on an item and you’ll see the current highest bid.
 In addition to placing a higher bid on the spot, you’ll also be able to set a maximum bid.
 If you do this and someone outbids you, the system will automatically place a higher bid on your behalf – at pre-set increments of $5 or more (the increments vary from item to item) – up to the maximum amount you’ve specified.

-- Food tickets.
-Purchase tickets for food that will be available for contact-free pickup the day of the live auction.
+- Food Tickets: Purchase tickets for meals that will be available for contact-free pickup the day of our grand finale, the Virtual Live Auction Event.

 HOW CAN YOU HELP?

-In the past, the bulk of the money raised at UUFR’s annual auctions has come from auctioning off in-person happenings such as dinner parties and game nights.
-But, this year, prodded by the coronavirus pandemic – thanks for nothing, Covid-19 – the Auction Committee is looking for fun new ways to bid for your attention.
+Traditionally, the biggest money-maker at UUFR’s annual auctions has come from in-person happenings, such as dinner parties and game nights.
+Although socially distanced versions of these events are likely to be available this year, the Auction Committee also is looking for fun new ways to bid for your attention.

 Which brings us to gift baskets.
 If you’ve ever attended a gift basket fundraiser, you know that the baskets can be sweet and simple – and inexpensive – such as a chocolate lover’s delight (think Videri) or a car care package featuring everything from car wash mitts to air fresheners.
 Or they can be elaborate, such as a backpacking tent stuffed with everything you need for a wilderness escape.